zyrouge/Octave/README.md

 - **Step 3:** Compile the bot.
 This project uses **Java 8** and **Kotlin 1.1.3**.
     - Run the Gradle command `gradlew shadowJar` to create a fully shaded jar with all of the necessary dependencies.
-- **Step 4:** Gnar-bot requires RethinkDB in order to setup.
+- **Step 4:** Octave requires RethinkDB in order to setup.
 The RethinkDB requires a database name that can be specified inside `credentials.conf` along with other necessary credentials.
 The database needs to have 3 tables: `guilds` `keys` `users` in order for the bot to work.
 - **Step 5:** Once compilation is done, you can run the bot by grabbing the `.jar` file from `build/libs`